100+ Basic Italian Words for Students Studying Abroad

 Questions in Italian Language

-So when students land in Italian-speaking countries, they may need some help.
+When students arrive in Italian-speaking countries, they may need some assistance.
 It can be either about getting a taxi or getting to their university or even to get a bottle of water.
-In order to ask for help, the following Italian question words can be used:
+To ask for help, the following Italian question words can be used:

 - Where? - dove?